Optimizing Large Model Training through Overlapped Activation Recomputation: Design of

-\textbf{Model profiler.} Before deploying a new model in the data center, we will conduct a test run using user-defined configurations.
-These configurations include pipeline parallelism, tensor parallelism, the number of GPUs, and hyperparameters. \ding{182}.
-In the test run, we collect model metrics including operator type, operator execution time, operator size, operator dependency, etc. These information are recorded in a database and used by the policy maker for making scheduling decisions \ding{183}.
-We must address the issue of insufficient GPU memory during profiling.
-To solve it, we execute the model with the full recomputation policy when models exceed GPU memory capacity.
-Besides, we record \textit{CUDA events} from the CUDA stream to monitor operator status~\cite{cuda-event}.
+\textbf{Model Profiler.} Before deploying a new model, we will conduct a test run using user-defined training configurations.
+These configurations include the distributed training policy (e.g., pipeline parallelism, tensor parallelism, etc.), the number of GPUs, and hyperparameters \ding{182}.
+During the test run, \pname{} collects critical model metrics including operator type, operator execution time, operator size, operator dependency, etc. These metrics are recorded in a database and serve as input for \emph{Model Policy Maker} to guide scheduling decisions \ding{183}. \fast{Importantly, to avoid impacting model accuracy, Lynx does not alter user-defined hyperparameters such as batch size.}

-\textbf{Model policy maker.} It makes decisions on how to partition a model and how to schedule a tensor recomputation considering training throughput and load balancing among all pipeline stages.
-It has two major components including \textit{recomputation-aware model partitioner} which generates different model partitioning schemes and \textit{recomputation policy generator} which generates a recomputation plan that minimizes recomputation overhead given a particular partitioning scheme.
-The model policy maker initially partitions the model and assign them to pipeline stages \ding{184}.
-This partitioning scheme is then passed to the recomputation policy generator \ding{185} to determine the recomputation policy for each stage \ding{186}.
-After that, the recomputation time for each stage is returned to the model partitioner \ding{187}.
-Then, the model partitioner feeds the profiled forward and backward propagation times from the model profiler, along with the recomputation time from the recomputation policy generator, into the training cost model to compute the training time for each stage \ding{188}.
-Finally, the partition policy maker evaluates whether the pipeline achieves load balancing using the per-stage execution time from the model partitioner.
-If not, it will generate a new partitioning scheme \ding{189} for evaluation until pipeline load balancing is achieved.
+\textbf{Model Policy Maker.} It makes decisions on how to partition a model and how to schedule a tensor recomputation considering training throughput and load balancing among all pipeline stages.
+It has two major sub-components: recomputation aware model partitioner which generates different model partitioning schemes and recomputation policy generator which generates a recomputation plan that minimizes recomputation overhead for a given partitioning scheme. \emph{Model Policy Maker} initially partitions the model and assigns them to pipeline stages \ding{184}.
+This partitioning scheme is then passed to the \emph{recomputation policy generator} \ding{185} to determine the recomputation policy for each stage \ding{186}.
+After that, the recomputation time for each stage is returned to the \emph{model partitioner} \ding{187}.
+Then, the \emph{model partitioner} feeds the profiled forward and backward propagation times from the \emph{Model Profiler}, along with the recomputation time from the \emph{recomputation policy generator}, into the training cost model to compute the training time for each stage \ding{188}.
+Finally, the \emph{Model Policy Maker} evaluates whether the pipeline achieves load balancing using the per-stage execution time from the \emph{model partitioner}.
+If not, a new partitioning scheme is generated \ding{189}, and the process repeats until load balancing is achieved.